emmett-framework/emmett/docs/tutorial.md

 Application structure
 ---------------------

-So, let's start from the basis.
-The directory structure:
+Let's start from the basis, and create this directory structure:

 ```
 /bloggy